-Under current Financial Assistance Scheme policy, families of applicants have to have had encountered “sudden and unexpected” change of circumstances* during the period of 12 months immediately prior to date of application in order to qualify for hardship allowance assessment (Means Test).
+Under the current Financial Assistance Scheme policy, families of applicants have to have encountered “sudden and unexpected” change of circumstances* during the period of 12 months immediately prior to the date of application in order to qualify for hardship allowance assessment (Means Test).

-Tuition fees relief for 3 months will be granted following the death of a parent.
-Application needs to be made within 12 month after the death and a copy of the death certificate is required.
-Means test is not required in this situation.
+Tuition fee relief for 3 months will be granted following the death of a parent.
+The application needs to be made within 12 months after the death and a copy of the death certificate is required.
+A means test is not required in this situation.
 Should the student needs any further financial assistance after the 3 month period, a separate application is required.

 Please state the following under income declaration:

-- Latest annual salaries / wages, business profit, any other earned income of all family members received in the year.
-The annual income for the period should also include bonus, commissions, tips and any allowance received.
+∙ Latest annual salaries/wages, business profit, and any other earned income of all family members received in the year.
+The annual income for the period should also include bonuses, commissions, tips and any allowance received.
 All latest income information of the applicant which can help ESF make an informed decision would be welcomed.
-Applications made later in school year should supply most recent data on income.
+Applications made later in the school year should supply the most recent data on income.

-Please give full details of all assets held at current market value, owned or partly owned by each member of the family during the period of 12 months immediately prior to date of application.
-This should include all land and properties, stocks and shares, vehicle(s), monies including foreign currencies deposited in bank(s) and/or other financial institutions, company, firm or with individual person, and finally any cash on hand.
-All liabilities incurred by the family (including all local and / or overseas personal loans, mortgages, credit card balances, etc).
+Please give full details of all assets held at current market value, owned or partly owned by each member of the family during the period of 12 months immediately prior to the date of application.
+This should include all land and properties, stocks and shares, vehicle(s), monies including foreign currencies deposited in bank(s) and/or other financial institutions, companies, firms or with individual persons, and finally any cash on hand.

 Please give full details of accommodation occupied by the family.
 Do not include management fees, electricity, gas or water charges.
 If housing is rented, one copy of the current rental agreement in respect of your housing should be attached to the form, failure to do so may result in the exclusion of housing expenditure incurred by you.

-If there has been a considerable change in circumstances, information as detailed above should still be supplied.
+If there has been a considerable change in circumstances, information, as detailed above, should still be supplied.
 In addition, documentary evidence of new circumstances must also be included.
-This may be photocopy of notification of redundancy or cancellation of a contract, a statement of new income, copy of pay advice etc.
+This may be a photocopy of notification of redundancy or cancellation of a contract, a statement of new income, a copy of pay advice etc.